niceume/datasailr/README.md

 #### Missing value (-nan) for if-condition

-Note that in vanilla R, calculation with missing value returns missing value, and missing values act like TRUE in logical vecotr.
+Note that in vanilla R, calculation with missing value returns missing value, and missing values act like TRUE in logical vector.
 In vanilla R, filtering of vectors and dataframes is done using logical vectors.
 If missing values are treated like TRUE, unintended elements or rows that have missing values are extracted.
 For example, you are calculating BMI (body mass index) from body weight and height.
 One person has a missing for body weight.
 His/her BMI will be calculated as missing value.
-You would like to categorize this person as "unknown BMI" category, then missingness should be chekced first and these people should be categorized first.
+You would like to categorize this person as "unknown BMI" category, then missingness should be checked first and these people should be categorized first.
 Otherwise, missing values in logical vector works like TRUE, so these people are categorized into some BMI categories, such as "high BMI" or "low BMI".

-In DataSailr, on the ohter hand, comparison operators with missing values return false except that missing is compared with missing.
+In DataSailr, on the other hand, comparison operators with missing values return false except that missing is compared with missing.

 ```
 library(datasailr)